clementchadebec/benchmark_VAE/README.md

 ## Using the provided scripts

-Pyraug provides two scripts allowing you to augment your data directly with commandlines.
+pythae provides two scripts allowing you to augment your data directly with commandlines.

-**note**: To access to the predefined scripts you should first clone the Pyraug's repository.
+**note**: To access to the predefined scripts you should first clone the pythae's repository.
-The following scripts are located in [scripts folder](https://github.com/clementchadebec/pyraug/tree/main/scripts).
+The following scripts are located in [scripts folder](https://github.com/clementchadebec/pythae/tree/main/scripts).
 For the time being, only `RHVAE` model training and generation is handled by the provided scripts.
-Models will be added as they are implemented in [pyraug.models](https://github.com/clementchadebec/pyraug/tree/main/src/pyraug/models)
+Models will be added as they are implemented in [pythae.models](https://github.com/clementchadebec/pythae/tree/main/src/pythae/models)

 ### Launching a model training: